Chrysthy/Photo-Blog/README.md

 <br>

-<p> :clap: Many thanks for the amazing photos on unsplash website to:
+:clap: Many thanks for the amazing photos on [unsplash](https://unsplash.com/pt-br) website to:

 * Fabrice Villard;
 * Zeke Tucker;